Accounting Standards Oversight Council

 Brenda lives in Vancouver.

-Tom Linsmeier is Professor and Thomas G. Ragatz Distinguished Chair in Accounting at the University of Wisconsin-Madison.
+Tom Linsmeier is Professor and Thomas G. Ragatz Accounting and Law Distinguished Chair at the Wisconsin School of Business.
 He previously held professorial appointments at the University of Iowa, the University of Illinois at Urbana-Champaign, and Michigan State University.
 Tom’s research focuses on the role of accounting information in securities markets.
 His work has been published in numerous academic and professional accounting and business journals.

 Tom lives in Madison, USA.

 Richard Neville recently retired as Vice President of Finance and Administration and Chief Financial Officer of the Royal Canadian Mint.
-He is currently Chair of the Board of Directors of Alterna Savings, an External Audit Member of the Canadian Security Intelligence Agency and the Canadian Border Services Agency and Chair of the Pension Committee of St. John Ambulance.
+He is a former Chair of the Board of Directors of Alterna Savings, and Alterna Bank.
+Richard is currently on the Board of Directors of Alterna Savings and is Chair of the Finance and Audit Committee.
+He is a former External Audit Committee Member of the Canadian Security Intelligence Agency and the Canadian Border Services Agency.
+Currently, Richard is on the Board of Directors of Saint John Ambulance and is Chair of the Finance and Administration Committee.
+He has been named a Commander of the Order of Saint John.

-He was the Deputy Comptroller General of Canada from 1999 to 2003.
+From 1999 to 2003, Richard was the Deputy Comptroller General of Canada.

 Richard lives in Ottawa.

 Tricia O’Malley’s extensive experience in accounting standard setting is comprised of many leadership roles, whether as part of an organization or serving on a board.
-She has served two terms as the Canadian Accounting Standards Board Chair (1999-2001 and 2009-2010) and was a member of the International Accounting Standards Board (IASB) from 2001 until 2007.
+She has served two terms as the Canadian Accounting Standards Board Chair (1999-2001 and 2009-2010), and was a member of the International Accounting Standards Board (IASB) from 2001 until 2007.
 She then acted as the IASB’s Director of Implementation Activities until she returned to Canada in 2009.
-She currently chairs the International Forum of Accounting Standard Setters, an informal network of organizations with the responsibility for setting or reviewing accounting standards in their various jurisdictions.
+She is a former chair of the International Forum of Accounting Standard Setters, an informal network of organizations with the responsibility for setting or reviewing accounting standards in their various jurisdictions.

 In 2011, Tricia was named one of Canada’s Top 100 Most Powerful Women by the Women’s Executive Network.
-She received the Queen Elizabeth II Diamond Jubilee Medal in 2012 “for her leadership in the establishment of high-quality national and international accounting standards and her contribution to the public trust in Canadian capital markets.”
-She is currently a member of the Board and Audit Committee of the Independent Electricity System Operator of Ontario.
+She received the Queen Elizabeth II Diamond Jubilee Medal in 2012 and in 2016, she received an honorary Doctor of Laws degree from the University of Waterloo.
+She is currently a member of the board, and chair of the Audit Committee, of Assuris, the entity that protects the benefits of Canadian life insurance policyholders, chair of the Audit Committee of The Salvation Army, Canada and Bermuda, and chair of the Actuarial Standards Oversight Council.

 Robert Palombi is Managing Director and head of Standard & Poor’s Rating Services in Toronto.
 In this role, he is responsible for building relationships with financial market participants in Canada.
 In his outreach activities, he is focused on facilitating a broad understanding of Standard & Poor’s role in capital markets.